 Over the years, I became very skilled at teaching all age levels from Kindergarten to adults.
 The private tutoring was an opportunity to keep myself immersed in education.
 I spent countless hours fostering positive home-school connections because I believed that this was important to my students’ success.
 When my students succeeded, I succeeded.

 A few years ago, I joined an NGO, Trinidad & Tobago Innovative Parenting Support (TTIPS), and became a trained Parent Empowerment Facilitator.
 Through their program, they gave me the opportunity to develop and facilitate workshops such as Disciplining the Young Child, Anger Management, Teen Self-Esteem, and teacher development workshops.
 My background as a teacher merged well into this added role and the experience was phenomenal.
 My passion to empower others has not dimmed.

 After a bit of procrastination, my childhood friend of mine, H. Michelle Johnson prompted me to get moving.
-With the gentle push, I became motivated to write and share my reflections on parenting and education.
-As an educational consultant, I now focus more on the whole teacher, so this is where my blog posts, resources, and video interviews embrace this theme and target both parents and teachers.
+With the gentle push, I became motivated to write and share more on parenting and education.
+As an empowerment advocate, my theme is Motivate, Educate, Empower.
+My blog posts, resources, and video interviews embrace this theme and target both parents and teachers.

-The Facebook Page was created in 2019 and has now extended across social media into this website and blog.
+The Facebook Page was created in 2019 and has now extended across social media into this website and Instagram.
 As I develop, so does this website and the resources I offer.
 Some programs are in the pipeline and I will release them in due course.
 It took me three years to get here, but here I am.
-Through my writings and resources on this website, I hope to achieve my goal, helping teachers and parents breakthrough barriers that prevent them from being effective in their roles and ultimately, helping their children experience greater success at school.
+Through my writings and resources, I hope to achieve my goal, helping teachers and parents breakthrough barriers that prevent them from being effective in their roles and ultimately, helping their children experience greater success at school.